Enjoy Sanya on the rocks

 Several European and Japanese charters come in as well.
 A cheaper though more time consuming alternative is to arrive by train/ferry.
 Still, the flight connections are sorely limited and not always at times of your choosing.
 In the first half of 2016 a hefty 8.9 million passengers had been through Sanya Phoenix International Airport.

 Catching a taxi involves collaring a driver – or waking him up – explaining where you need to go (best done in Chinese or with a written address), and then haggling histrionically over the price.
 The asking rate for the 30-minute drive from the airport to Yalong Bay may be as high as Rmb200 though you should shoot for Rmb100 and consider yourself lucky if you settle for Rmb120.
 That would be close to expert level.
+More recently, with better highways in place, taxi drivers are becoming a tad more professional and meters are more common these days.
 Within Yalong Bay taxis charge Rmb10 to visit any resort, even if it’s the adjoining building.
+The airport to Sunny Bay fare is also around Rmb120 with an honest cabbie.
+Sunny Bay is a ten minute drive along the coast beyond Yalong.
 Private cars are often offered as an alternative when taxis dry up as often happens.
+This is common practice in Sunny Bay where regular cabs do not commonly cruise.

 For Haitang Bay taxis the charge rises to Rmb30 for resort hops.
 For resorts like Westin farther north along the strip, the asking rate can go up to Rmb40.
-Meters are available but rarely used.
-Should you get a metered taxi expect to pay around Rmb120-Rmb150 from Yalong Bay to Haitang Bay and around Rmb80 from Yalong Bay to Dadonghai, the nightlife and restaurant strip.
-A string of new highways are making places more accessible.
-Our driver took us along an unopened stretch marked “NO ENTRY” and stepped on the pedal with cars approaching full speed head-on.
+In a metered taxi it is unusual for the fare to exceed Rmb30 or so with Haitang Bay unless headed to one of the extremities.
 Taxis from Haitang Bay to the airport charge around Rmb130 (by the meter) for the 30-40 minute drive.
 From the airport to Haitang Bay drivers will again demand the customary Rmb200.
 Stand firm and try for Rmb120 or, Rmb150.
+Expect to pay around Rmb120-Rmb150 from Yalong Bay to Haitang Bay and around Rmb80 from Yalong Bay to Dadonghai, the nightlife and restaurant strip closer to Sanya City.
+A string of new highways have made places more accessible.
+To focus on all the new infrastructure, our driver took us along an unopened stretch marked “NO ENTRY” and stepped on the pedal with cars approaching full speed head-on.

-If you are inclined towards duty-free shopping, you’ll find the usual clutch of slightly expensive Johnnie Walker Black Label, Chivas, cognac and wine.
-The duty-free price for a one litre bottle of Johnnie Walker Black Label at Phoenix Airport is Rmb256 and a one litre of 12-year-old Chivas is priced the same.
-Pick up a 50ml EDT of Kenzo's "Flower" perfume for Rmb440 and check out an unusual selection of fragrances from Nina Ricci, Ferragamo, Burberry and Anna Sui.
+If you are inclined towards duty-free shopping, you’ll find the usual clutch of slightly expensive Johnnie Walker, Chivas, cognac and wine.
+The duty-free price for a one litre bottle of Johnnie Walker Black Label at Sanya Phoenix International Airport is Rmb256 and a one litre of 12-year-old Chivas is priced the same with JW Double Black at Rmb306, and Blue Label at Rmb1,480.
+Check out an unusual selection of fragrances from Kenzo, Nina Ricci, Ferragamo, Burberry and Anna Sui.
+You might also head across to Haitang Bay's lavish space-age Duty-Free shopping complex for a brisk walkabout.
+The gleaming silver Haitang Bay International Shopping Complex (run by China Duty Free Group) has designer brand fashions by the acre but be warned, the prices are not the lowest around.
+The currency exchange rate is roughly US$1 = Rmb6.87.

 Or opt for a glass-encased scorpion or a pair of hugging pandas that squeak "I love you".
-Passengers can pay Rmb100 for two-hour access to a First Class Lounge (Rmb50 for children) after perusing a sign that reads: "Offer only for CRUSH Room".
+Passengers can pay Rmb200 for one-hour access to a VIP First Class Lounge after perusing a sign that reads: "Offer only for CRUSH Room".
 Right.
 On with this look at Hainan conference hotels and spa resorts.
 It all started with those long-limbed lovelies.

 Sanya means the world to us